adrianocastro/strava-forum/README.md

 ## Final Thoughts

-Although great care was taken to complete this prototype it’s worth noting that it is still just a prototype – very far from production ready code.
+Although great care was taken to complete this prototype it’s worth noting that it is still just a prototype and thus very far from production ready code.
 It was built focusing on good architecture and good practices but also greatly promoting the experience and experimentation.

-Beyond the challenge itself, this was a a great experience in that it allowed me to learn more about Strava by looking at it from a perspective I hadn’t quite observed through before.
+Beyond the challenge itself, this was a a great experience in that it allowed me to learn more about Strava, both the product but also its implementation, by looking at it from a perspective I hadn’t quite observed through before.